 Short-term Care Quality

-The final category we graded is short-term care, where this nursing home received a B. Even though this is its lowest category grade, this is still an above average grade.
-Our short-term care ratings are believed to be most important for people in need of a nursing home for rehabilitation.
-Rehabilitation usually mandates more highly-skilled nursing services.
-This means not only nursing, but also physical and speech therapy, as well as other variations of therapy.
-Fortunately, it looks like this facility employs registered nurses.
-Not every nursing home employs these skilled professionals.
-On the other hand, according to the information this nursing home provided, they do not appear to employ physical therapists.
-Lastly, we looked at the number of patients that ultimately returned home from this facility.
-We found that 0 percent of this nursing home's residents were able to return home.
+The final category we assessed was short-term care.
+In this area, we gave this facility an above average grade of B. Short-term care scores are based in part on a nursing home's quantity of skilled highly skilled professionals.
+This includes a wide range of nursing services, ranging from registered nurses to physical and respiratory therapists, as well as other types of therapy.
+Fortunately, it looks like this nursing home employs registered nurses.
+Not every nursing home employs these types of nurses.
+On the other hand, based on the data this nursing home provided, they do not appear to employ physical therapists.
+Lastly, we looked at the percentage of residents who eventually returned home from this nursing home.
+We found that 0 percent of this facility's patients returned home.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Good Samaritan Society Miller, 6.44% of Patients had Pressure Ulcers